ClintH/ixfx-demos/ml/pose/README.md

 * [BlazePose TFJS GitHub](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/blazepos_tfjs)
 * [BlazePose Mediapipe GitHub](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/blazepos_tfjs)

+## PoseNet

+PoseNet is considered a legacy model, with MoveNet being the preferred option.
+Like MoveNet, PoseNet tracks 17 points on the body and can run in single-pose or multiple-pose modes.

+# Remote data

+See the main [README](../README.md) for info on using your phone as a remote camera source.

-## URL parameters
+# URL parameters

 _source.html_ can be loaded with URL parameters to make minor adjustments without modifying code.
 Please see _source.js_ for more details.

-For example: `source.html?modelType=MoveNet&moveNetModelType=MultiPose.Lightning` will use the MoveNet model, with MultiPose.Lightning, for detecting multiple poses.
+For example: `source.html?model=MoveNet&moveNetModelType=MultiPose.Lightning` will use the MoveNet model, with MultiPose.Lightning, for detecting multiple poses.

-## Troubleshooting
+# Troubleshooting

 `TypeError: t.Pose is not a constructor`